Almondvale Stadium

-Almondvale Stadium, also known as The Home of the Set Fare Arena for sponsorship purposes, is a football stadium, located in the Almondvale area of Livingston, West Lothian, Scotland.
-It has been the home ground of Scottish Premiership club Livingston since 1995, and has an all-seater capacity of 9,713.
+Almondvale Stadium, also known as the Home of the Set Fare Arena for sponsorship purposes, is a football stadium, located in the Almondvale area of Livingston, West Lothian, Scotland.
+It has been the home ground of club Livingston since 1995, and has an all-seater capacity of 9,713.

 Between 2014 and 2024, due to restaurant chain Tony Macaroni's naming rights, the stadium was humorously referred to as the "Spaghettihad"; a play on Manchester City's Etihad Stadium.

 History

 The stadium was constructed in 1995 as a joint venture between Edinburgh football club Meadowbank Thistle F.C. and the Livingston Development Corporation (LDC).
 Part of the deal involved the relocation of Meadowbank Thistle to the town and a name change to Livingston.
 When the LDC was wound up, ownership of the Stadium was transferred to West Lothian Council.
 It is hired by Livingston from West Lothian Council every year.
 Livingston initially rapidly moved up the divisions of Scottish football, and the stadium was expanded to meet Scottish Premier League (SPL) standards in time for the club's promotion to the top flight in 2001.
 The record attendance for a Livingston match at Almondvale is 10,112 and was set during that first season in the SPL, for a match against Rangers on 27 October 2001.